This components wraps the TinyMCE rich text editor.

 <xf:textarea mediatype="text/html"> was using the deprecated YUI 2 RTE editor.

-TINYMCE_CUSTOM_CONFIG variable.
 If you don't set this variable, the component uses a built-in default configuration.
-The default configuration limits the number of buttons shown to users, and uses the thebigreason TinyMCE skin.
+The default configuration limits the number of buttons shown to users, and uses the "modern" TinyMCE theme with the "lightgray" skin.

 The component supports being bound to a node which can be read-only or non-relevant, as defined by an